21 Reasons to Move to Cape Town

 Table Mountain is the most famous of the lot, and its flat top makes for an amazing backdrop to the city.

+Lion’s Head is another iconic mountain, and it’s pretty easy to hike up and down.
 There’s also Signal Hill, which is a really popular spot for sunset picnics.

 Of course, you can hike up any of these peaks but you’ll also get great views of them all around town.
-And I also love that even when you take a road trip out of the city, you’ve got mountain views all around you as you drive down the highway.
+And I also love that even when you take a road trip out of the city, you’ve got mountain views all around you as you drive along the highway.

 3) Hikes